-Monetary policy is implemented by the FED, and it includes the control of interest rates and the nation’s money supply.
+Monetary policy is implemented by the FED and it includes the control of interest rates and the nation’s money supply.
 The FED will decrease interest rates in order to stimulate an economy since corporations and individuals can receive loans at a lower rate.
 This makes debt more attractive, which should provide funds for various expenditures or investments.
-However, raising interest rates will slow down the economy since leverage becomes more expensive.
-This impact is a primary driver of why many families will not acquire a new mortgage during periods of rising interest rates.
-The FED also can control the money supply.
-Printing more money allows the government to provide more funds to banks and also will enable them to purchase investment securities if needed, as they did during the COVID-19 pandemic.
-However, printing more money tends to lead to a rise in inflation, which the FED is now tasked with combatting.
-As a result, the Federal Reserve is looking to unwind these purchases and raise interest rates to limit the impact of inflation.
+Raising interest rates will slowdown the economy since leverage becomes more expensive.
+This impact is a primary driver as to why many families will not acquire a new mortgage during periods of rising interest rates.

-The federal government uses fiscal policy by altering tax rates or their annual budgets.
+Fiscal policy is used by the federal government by altering tax rates or their annual budgets.
 Higher taxes will result in a higher revenue stream for the government, which means they could expand their budget spending.
 The government is able to use these funds to support government programs or increase investment in specific industries.
-Lower taxes will result in less revenue, so this will cause a tighter budget.
-This often results in more money in the pocket of the American people, and this should benefit the consumer spending industries.
-During COVID-19, the government allocated a good chunk of their budget to providing stimulus to the economy, including direct payments to individuals.
-The government has not raised taxes, though, which means other areas of the budget had to be decreased to provide this allocation to fiscal stimulus.

 Unfortunately, monetary policy is limited in ways to offset inflation, except for lowering tax rates.
-We do not believe this is a viable option since the government is already severely in debt and do believe we will potentially see an increase in tax rates for the longer term.
+We do not believe this is a viable option since the government is already severely in debt and do believe we will potentially see an increase in tax rates for the longer-term.
 Our main concern is that the Federal Reserve tightens policy too far and then we begin to see a negative impact on the economy.
-Some of our research is already expecting a growth slowdown compared to the 2021 data since last year saw the major benefit of reopening post-COVID-19.
-Rightening policy may constrict future growth, which could be a negative if growth is already expected to slow down.
-So the important question for the FED is this:

 Should we try to offset the high inflation, or do we focus on keeping a healthy level of growth in the economy?
 The FED likely cannot achieve both through their policy actions.